 Handicap accessible seating is found in spaces on the aisle behind sections 111-115, in dedicated areas atop sections 101, 125, 210, 212 & 216, and at field level in front of sections 101 and 125.

-The stadium was redesigned to incorporate plenty of standing room at and above field level, specifically behind the bullpens and left field pavilion, and on the concourse above the Reserved Grandstand seats, where drink rails were placed behind the last row of most sections.
+The stadium has plenty of standing room space at and above field level, specifically behind the bullpens and left field pavilion, and also on the concourse above the Reserved Grandstand seats, where drink rails are placed behind the last row of most sections.

 Ushers are restrictive only when fans attempt to sit in the box seats behind home plate.

 Sections and rows Rows for sections with stadium seats range as follows:

 1 to 8 in section 101; 1 to 12 in sections 102-106; 6 to 12 in sections 107-110; 1 to 9 in sections 111-115; 6 to 12 in sections 116-119; 1 to 12 in sections 120-124; 4 to 8 in section 125; 1 to 16 in sections 201, 203, 205 & 207; 1 to 13 in section 209; 1 to 16 in sections 210-211; 1 to 10 in sections 212-214; 1 to 16 in sections 215-216; 1 to 13 in section 217; 1 to 16 in sections 219, 221, 223 & 225

 There are no sections 202, 204, 206, 208, 218, 220, 222 or 224.

 In the Left Field Pavilion, sections 127 and 129 are made up of 5 rows of drink rail seating that are numbered 1 to 5.
 Section 128 has 26 bistro tables spread out over four tiers plus a back row (#5) of drink rail seating.